supminn/notion-clone/README.md

 - Create `avatars` and `file-banner` storages in supabase and access corresponding data from there.
 - Close upload banner modal after upload
 - Understand [this](https://youtu.be/A3l6YYkXzzg?t=31556) point that is made. `details` would swap between what we have locally and what is on the server.
 Initially, it would set the data from the server.
+  > We do not broadcast other user's change from socket, but instead fetch it from the server using a `useEffect.
+  > If we use only socket, then these changes would be updated locally and not the server
+  > If we use both, the data would be updated through the socket as well as the data that is coming from the server.